rshankras/Today-Extension-Tutorial/P04- Add Today Extension/content.md

 ```

-Finally make sure to add “Privacy - Location When In Use Usage Description” property in info.plist of widget target with some description.
+Finally make sure to add **Privacy - Location When In Use Usage Description** property in info.plist of widget target with some description.
 Now you should be able to compile and run the Todays Extension on siimulator or any supported device.
 This should show the reverse geocoded address as shown below.

 ![Image Asset](assets/appscreen.png "Current Address in Today Extension")

-If you see the following warning message like “Linking against a dylib which is not safe for use in application extensions:” then disable the Require Only App Extension-Safe API under Build Settings of Widget Target.
+If you see the following warning message like **Linking against a dylib which is not safe for use in application extensions:** then disable the Require Only App Extension-Safe API under Build Settings of Widget Target.

 ![Image Asset](assets/requireonlyapi.png "Require Only API")